What are Users?

 Delete User Roles

 To delete a user role, click on the settings icon next to the user role name.
 Then choose the "Delete" option.
-This will completely delete the user role and all of the records it contains from your app.
+This will delete the user role but will not delete the user records in that role.
+They will remain in the main Accounts object without that role.

 Warning: a user role, similar to objects, is a foundational part of your app.
 So deleting a user role may corrupt pages, views, and connections which use this user role.